I love the concept of the library. You know, millions of books all free for the reading. Adventure and knowledge just waiting to be unlocked!

 I love books.
 I don't get to read my books as much as I'd like, but I do daily get to read The Book (the Bible) and children's books, and I am thankful for that.

 It brings me great joy to see my children loving books.
-My daughter, in particular, loves books and can recite many of her favorites, w
+My daughter, in particular, loves books and can recite many of her favorites, word for word!

 But the thing is, in actuality, the library and my children don't really mix well.